 The possible side effects of this procedure may include pain, skin irritation, infection, device problems, uncomfortable stimulation, and lead movement.
-The pain may radiate down the bottom of your back, buttock and thigh to your toes.
+The pain may radiate down the bottom of your back, buttock, and thigh to your toes.
 Occasionally, temporary weakness of the leg has been reported.
 The lead and the battery must be handled carefully.
 If pulled this may result in movement of the permanent electrode leading to loss of sensation or pain as described above.
 If this happens you might need to have the 1st stage repeated.
-The 1st stage procedure is reversible and can be stopped at any moment by the doctor.
+The 1st stage procedure is reversible and can be stopped at any time by the doctor.

 It is essential that you complete any bladder diaries or investigations required by your medical team following the 1st stage in order to accurately assess your response.

 Your modulator will be switched on using a digital handset.
 No external wires will be visible.
 You will be shown how to use your own personal programmer which will enable you to switch the implant on and off and change the settings.
 At times, the settings may need fine tuning which means you will need to return to your doctor for the device to be reprogrammed.
 Reprogramming is usually needed because of loss of sensation.
 The device works best if it operates all the time, day and night.
 You may switch it off at any time.
 You should also carefully read the instruction booklet provided with the device.

-The usual battery life of a modulator is from 5-10 years.
+The usual battery life of a modulator ranges from 5-10 years.
 It may vary depending upon how your modulator is functioning.
 You may notice your symptoms coming back.
 The stimulator will need to be replaced if the battery has run down, but the electrodes do not need to be changed.